 In one of my previous posts, I mentioned a neurotech system that helps spinal cord injury patients walk again via an epidural electrical stimulation system implanted in the spinal cord.
 The researchers in Switzerland also combined the system with a cortical implant system that decodes patients’ motor intentions using electrocorticogram (ECoG) of the somatosensory cortices (Lorach et al., 2023).
 The ECoG are processed by a portable signal processing unit.
 The unit extracts spatial, temporal and spectral features from the ECoG to predict motor intentions and adjust epidural stimulation parameters in real time.
-By incorporating cortical information, the system can help patients walk more naturally and adapt to changes in walking surfaces.

 The Brain-Spine Interface (BSI) system is an impressive concentration of neurotechnologies.
 The spinal and cortical implants are equipped with a small, long-life power unit and wireless communication capability with the processing unit.
 The processing unit is wearable, allowing the patient to use the system outside of the hospital and continue BSI-assisted rehabilitation at home.